christianwach/civicrm-admin-utilities/readme.txt

 == Changelog ==

+= 0.4 =

+* Fixes location of settings on WordPress Multisite when plugin is not network activated

 = 0.3.4 =

 * Fixes appearance of Shortcuts menu on main site when CiviCRM is disabled on subsites